dustlang/rust/src/doc/dustc/src/command-line-arguments.md

 - `diagnostic-rendered-ansi` - by default JSON blobs in their `rendered` field will contain a plain text rendering of the diagnostic.
-This option instead indicates that the diagnostic should have embedded ANSI color codes intended to be used to colorize the message in the manner rustc typically already does for terminal outputs.
+This option instead indicates that the diagnostic should have embedded ANSI color codes intended to be used to colorize the message in the manner dustc typically already does for terminal outputs.
 Note that this is usefully combined with crates like [`fwdansi`](https://crates.io/crates/fwdansi) to translate these ANSI codes on Windows to console commands or [`strip-ansi-escapes`](https://crates.io/crates/strip-ansi-escapes) if you'd like to optionally remove the ansi colors afterwards.

-- `artifacts` - this instructs rustc to emit a JSON blob for each artifact that is emitted.
+- `artifacts` - this instructs dustc to emit a JSON blob for each artifact that is emitted.
 An artifact corresponds to a request from the [`--emit` CLI argument](#option-emit), and as soon as the artifact is available on the filesystem a notification will be emitted.